#1 A dark fantasy tale about time-travel

 Takeru has since become a wreck.
 For years he has mourned his friends and blamed himself for the many mistakes made during his quest.
 Until… he is offered a second chance.

 Marlene has come to regret her betrayal and proposes to Takeru a solution.
 With her magic, she can send his current self back in time, so he can relive the war as an adult and help his younger self defeat Lucifon.
-The only catch is that his childhood self can never find out his true identity, or the magic will cancel out and Takeru will return to unchanged future.
+The only catch is that his childhood self can never find out his true identity, or the magic will cancel out and Takeru will return to an unchanged future.
 Naturally, he accepts.

 #2 Intense fantasy battles

-Eto uses his existing knowledge of how the adventurer went last time to plan out elaborate strategies that utilizes the skills of his followers to the max.
+Eto uses his existing knowledge of how the adventure went last time to plan out elaborate strategies that utilizes the skills of his followers to the max.
 While not on the scale of something like Alderamin, the tactics are exciting to watch unfold and made diverse by just how many pieces are in play.
 Rangers, magic users, cavalry, artillery, even flying beasts of war, it’s very cool stuff.
 However, the timeline soon diverges from how Eto remembers it, which leaves him susceptible to being caught off-guard.

 Plot armor is scarce throughout the series, so any battle comes with the risk of losing some of Eto’s followers.
 This is made extra impactful by all of these characters being unique heroes with cool designs.
 You see how they come to join the group, some of them get actual dialogue, and you always see them participate in battles or hanging out with their party members in the background.
 Some of these deaths are suitably dramatic, whereas other can come very suddenly.
 This keeps the battles very tense and makes most victories Pyrrhic at best.